10 Proof of Income Documents Landlords Use to Verify Income

 What to Do if Tenants Cannot Prove Income

-There are times when applicants cannot prove their income or may not be able to afford the property.
-For example, a newly graduated college student is looking for their first apartment, or an individual is recollecting their finances after a bankruptcy.
-There are two options in this scenario: to reject the tenant or to ask them to get a co-signer or guarantor.
+There are times when applicants cannot prove their income or may be unable to afford the property (for example, a newly graduated college student looking for their first apartment, or an individual recollecting their finances after bankruptcy).
+This scenario has two options: to reject the tenant or ask them to get a co-signer or guarantor.

 If you’ve decided that you do not want to accept the applicant as a tenant, it is essential to handle declining the applicant properly.
 It’s a good idea to create a rejection letter, also known as an adverse action letter, with a checklist of potential legal reasons an applicant is denied.

-To find out more information about what needs to be included in your rejection letter, visit our article How to Screen Tenants for a Rental Property in 6 Steps (+ Screening Questions & Income Calculator).
+To learn more about what needs to be included in your rejection letter, visit our article How to Screen Tenants for a Rental Property in 6 Steps (+ Screening Questions & Income Calculator).

-On the other hand, if you feel that the prospective tenant has a promising background, but just not enough income to meet rent requirements, you can ask them to seek a co-signer or guarantor.
+On the other hand, if you feel that the prospective tenant has a promising background but does not have enough income to meet rent requirements, you can ask them to seek a co-signer or guarantor.
 It could be a family member, friend, co-worker, or anyone the applicant knows who is willing to be liable on the lease if the applicant cannot or will not pay the rent.
-The guarantor should complete an application and submit their documents for the landlord to review to make sure they are qualified to co-sign the lease.
+The guarantor should complete an application and submit their documents for the landlord to review to ensure they are qualified to co-sign the lease.

-If the applicant does not have a person they can ask to be a guarantor, there are companies that will guarantee the property with you.
+If the applicant does not have anyone, they can ask to be a guarantor.
+Some companies will guarantee the property with you.
 The Guarantors is an insurance company that provides financial solutions, minimizing risk for landlords and providing opportunities for tenants.
 Landlords must sign up and choose the right level of protection for their property.
 Then potential tenants can apply through The Guarantors to get financial assistance to rent a home.

 Tips for Spotting Fake Proofs of Income

-Now that you know how to show proof of income and how landlords verify income, it’s also important to know how to spot fraudulent documents.
-Unfortunately, some applicants will provide fake documentation on the rental application with the hopes of tricking a landlord into giving them a lease.
+Now that you know what proof of income is, how landlords verify income, what financial information a landlord can ask for, and what counts as proof of income, it’s also essential to know how to spot fraudulent documents.
 Knowing what to look for can help you vet your prospect’s proof of income, thus saving you time, money, and possible litigation.
 Here are some tips for how to spot fake income documents:

-- Listen to your gut: If the applicant’s income doesn’t seem to add up or if you feel something isn’t right, go with your intuition.
+- Listen to your gut: If the applicant’s income doesn’t add up or you feel something isn’t right, go with your intuition.
 If you have trouble verifying their claims, you should reject them as a tenant.
-If there are issues in the beginning, they often become magnified later on and may cost you in evictions and legal fees.
+If there are issues initially, they often become magnified later on and may cost you evictions and legal fees.

-- Do research online: With the majority of individuals and businesses on the internet, landlords can easily do research online through Google, government websites, and LinkedIn to verify information provided by the applicant.
+- Do research online: With most individuals and businesses on the internet, landlords can easily do research online through Google, government websites, and LinkedIn to verify information provided by the applicant.
 Use the internet to your advantage, but remember not everything on the internet is truthful.

-- Pay attention to inconsistencies: When doing your checks and balances with the paperwork, take note of the specific numbers that you find.
-If the salary on a letter of employment reads $60,000 and the pay stubs say the salary is $55,000, you should immediately be on alert for a fake document.
+- Pay attention to inconsistencies: When doing your checks and balances with the paperwork, note the specific numbers you find.
+If the salary on a letter of employment reads $60,000 and the pay stubs say the salary is $55,000, you should immediately be alert for a fake document.

-- Notice if paperwork has official markings: Documents from employers should all be on letterhead or include the logo of the company that the prospective tenant works for.
-Tax returns, court-ordered agreements, and Social Security statements should include government markings.
-If you do not see these titles and logos on official paperwork, a red flag should be raised.
+- Notice if paperwork has official markings: Documents from employers should all be on letterhead or include the company’s logo for which the prospective tenant works.
+Tax returns, court-ordered agreements, and Social Security statements should have government markings.
+A red flag should be raised if you do not see these titles and logos on official paperwork.

 Bottom Line

 Landlords must request specific documentation as part of their rental application process to verify the income of each potential tenant.
-Without income verification documents, landlords can put themselves into a tough situation that can result in a loss of profit, time, money, and/or eviction.
+Without income verification documents, landlords can put themselves into a tough situation, resulting in a loss of profit, time, money, or eviction.
 Review each document with a fine-toothed comb, and don’t hesitate to ask for supplemental documents to protect your real estate investment and profits.